igorrostov/igorrostov/README.md

 ### Hi there 👋

+### My name is Igor Rostovskiy

+Experienced data analyst passionate about learning big data for practical use and benefit of the company I work for.

 <!--
 **igorrostov/igorrostov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.